alexkalh/origamiez/readme.txt

     - new: optimize code & apply phpDocuments to comment all codes.
     - new: API pages on colourstheme.com

+- ####1.3.2 (2016.02.03)
+    - improve: Add new option "Is assign two last post to small box" for widget "Posts Slider".

 - ####1.3.1 (2016.01.15)
     - fix: can't turn off modules: author information, related articles, ..
     - fix: comment text duplicate.